nerdschoolbergen/modern-javascript-and-web-apis/exercise-4/README.md

 })
 ```

+:book: For more information on how to use the Fetch API to send JSON data to the API, see [Using the Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#uploading_json_data) on MDN.

 :pencil2: After you have completed the frontend code, check that you are able to submit new movies and that they are printed to the console running our web application.

 ## 4.3 - Storing the data